The Find Hot Spots tool will determine if there is any statistically significant clustering in the spatial pattern of your data.

 Cell Size should be less than Distance Band.

-Additional information about the algorithms employed by the Find Hot Spots tool can be found in How Optimized Hot Spot Analysis works.
+Additional information about the algorithms used by the Find Hot Spots tool can be found in How Optimized Hot Spot Analysis works.

 Use Find Hot Spots to determine if there is any statistically significant clustering in the spatial pattern of your data.
-Other tools that may be useful are the following:
+Other tools that may be useful are described below.

 Map Viewer analysis tools